harvardnlp/urnng/README.md

 ```
 Running this will save the following files in the `data/` folder: `ptb-train.pkl`, `ptb-val.pkl`,
 `ptb-test.pkl`, `ptb.dict`.
 Here `ptb.dict` is the word-idx mapping, and you can change the
-output folder/name by changing the argument to `--outputfile`.
+output folder/name by changing the argument to `outputfile`.
+Also, the preprocessing here
+will replace singletons with a single `<unk>` rather than with Berkeley parser's mapping rules
+(see below for results using this setup).

 ## Training
 To train the URNNG: